top of page

 • Above Table

-• No tolerance is given for theft or aggressive behavior.
-Theft and aggressive behavior are grounds for immediate removal from the play area and the premises.
+• No tolerance is given for theft, aggressive behavior, and/or real-world sexual harassment.
+Theft, aggressive behavior, and/or real-world sexual harassment are grounds for immediate removal from the play area and the premises.

 • Respect the published Line and Veils submitted by your fellow players.